 One interpretation of 70 weeks (Dan 9)

-- In Ezra 7 Artexerxes gives decree to rebuild temple in 457 BC.
+- In Ezra 7, Artexerxes gives a decree to rebuild temple in 457 BC.

-- In Nehemiah 2 in 444 BC Artexerxes gave decree to rebuild walls of Jerusalem.
+- In Nehemiah 2 in 444 BC Artexerxes gives a decree to rebuild walls of Jerusalem.

 - The first 69 weeks (of years ie. 69*7 years), starting 444 BC. refer to the rebuilding of Jerusalem, and using Jewish calendar could date to death of Christ (anointed one).